 Chest freezers and other non-frost-free freezers like commercial portable freezer and benchtop models need regular defrosting.
 Frost forms because of water in the air freezing and depositing on the inside.
 It occupies space and takes up more energy.

 Ideally you defrost a freezer twice a year.
 It gives you a chance to sort through the contents, clean the inside and get rid of the frost build-up.
 The frost is going to melt and form water.
 The best freezers have good drainage and easy front access to the drainage plug.
 Regular defrosting prologues the life of your freezer and saves on running costs.
 It’s worth checking out how you defrost the freezer before you buy it.

 Interior LED lights are a standard feature in chest freezers, handy for helping you locate the last pizza at midnight.

-If you are opting for a chest freezer a lid that stays open (counterbalanced) is an essential feature, along with a decent lock if you intend to store it in the garage.
+If you are opting for a magic chef mini freezer a lid that stays open (counterbalanced) is an essential feature, along with a decent lock if you intend to store it in the garage.

 There are different finishes available with upright freezers (but you pay more), the basic finish is white.
 White reflects heat and is an excellent color choice for an appliance that keeps food cold.

 A chest freezer is a large (or small) box with a lid.
 It is an excellent choice for bulk storage and ideal for a garage, basement or utility room.
 Some models are suitable for apartments, and outdoor use.
 They are affordable and use less energy, but they take up more space and need manual defrosting.

 An upright freezer is like a cupboard.
 You open a door and the inside has shelves and baskets.
 It is easy to organize food inside an upright freezer, but you are limited in the size of items you can store.
 If you need to freeze a whole deer carcass then a chest freezer is better.
 They are more expensive to buy and run, but they fit into kitchens and are simple to organize.